Step 1: Know Your Venues

 Step 3: Know Your Products

-The Alliance has tools you can use align your food and beverages with Smart Snacks:
+The Alliance has tools you can for Smart Snacks success:

 - Smart Snacks Product Calculator